architect/arc.codes.next/src/docs/en/guides/tutorials/single-page-apps.md

 npm install react react-dom parcel-bundler @architect/sandbox
 ```

-2. Update the build folder configuration in `.arc`
+2. Update the build folder configuration in `app.arc`

-Edit the `.arc` file in the root of your project directory so it shows the following:
+Edit the `app.arc` file in the root of your project directory so it shows the following:

 ```bash
 @app